 Valuation Methods for a Commercial Real Estate Appraisal

-Below are several commonly-used valuation methods for a commercial real estate appraisal.
+Below are several commonly-used valuation methods for a commercial real estate appraisal: the sales comparison approach or comparison method, the income approach, and the cost approach.

 Sales Comparison Approach (Comparison Method)